Bedrock-OSS/bedrock-wiki/docs/items/item-format-history.md

 ### Components

 -   Added `minecraft:fire_resistant`
-    -   Determines whether the item can be destroyed by fire and lava.
+    -   Determines whether the item cannot be destroyed by fire and lava.

 ## 1.21.90